 - accelerating the natural regeneration process (i.e. the protection and nurturing of wild tree saplings)

 The management plan includes numerous tree species.
-Of those listed below, PrintReleaf plants Exbucklandia populnea.
+Of those listed below, PrintReleaf aims to plant primarily Exbucklandia populnea.

 - Alnus nepalensis

 - Castanopsis indica